Lynching of Jesse Washington: Murder and arrest

-On May 9, Sheriff Fleming took Washington to Hill County to prevent vigilante action.
+On May 9, Sheriff Fleming took Washington to neighboring Hill County to prevent vigilante action.
 The Hill County sheriff, Fred Long, questioned Washington with Fleming.
-Washington eventually told them he had killed Fryer following an argument about her mules, and described the murder weapon and its location.
-Long brought Washington to Dallas, Texas, while Fleming returned to Robinson.
+Washington eventually told them he had killed Fryer following an argument about her mules and described the murder weapon and its location.
+Long then brought Washington to Dallas, while Fleming returned to Robinson.
 Fleming soon reported that he found a bloody hammer where Washington had indicated.
 In Dallas, Washington dictated and signed a statement that described the rape and murder of Fryer; the confession was published the next day in Waco newspapers.
 Newspapers sensationalized the murder, describing Fryer's attempts to resist Washington's attack, but the doctor who had examined her body concluded that she was killed before any assault.
 A lynch mob assembled in Waco that night to search the local jail, but dispersed after failing to find Washington.
 A local paper praised their effort.
-That night, a small private funeral and burial were held for Lucy Fryer.
+That night, a small, private funeral and burial were held for Lucy Fryer.

 A grand jury was assembled on May 11 in McLennan County and quickly returned an indictment against Washington; the trial was scheduled for May 15.
 The Times-Herald of Waco published a notice on May 12 requesting that residents let the justice system determine Washington's fate.
 Sheriff Fleming traveled to Robinson on May 13 to ask residents to remain calm; his address was well received.
 Washington was assigned several inexperienced lawyers.
-His lawyers prepared no defense, and noted that he appeared placid in the days before the trial.
+His lawyers prepared no defense and noted that he appeared placid in the days before the trial.

 Trial and lynching

 On the morning of May 15, Waco's courthouse quickly filled to capacity in anticipation of the trial: the crowd almost prevented some jurors from entering.
 Observers also filled the sidewalks around the courthouse; more than two thousand spectators were present.
 Attendees were almost entirely white, but a few quiet members of Waco's black community were present.
-As Washington was led into the courtroom, one audience member pointed a gun at him, but was quickly overpowered.
+As Washington was led into the courtroom, one audience member pointed a gun at him but was quickly overpowered.
 As the trial commenced, Judge Richard Irby Munroe attempted to keep order, insisting that the audience remain silent.
 Jury selection proceeded quickly: the defense did not challenge any selections of the prosecution.
-Judge Munroe asked Washington for a plea, and explained the potential sentences.
+Judge Munroe asked Washington for a plea and explained the potential sentences.
 Washington muttered a response, possibly "yes", interpreted by the court as a guilty plea.

 The prosecution described the charges, and the court heard testimony from law enforcement officers and the doctor who examined Fryer's body.
-The doctor discussed how Fryer died, but did not mention rape.
+The doctor discussed how Fryer died but did not mention rape.
 The prosecution rested, and Washington's attorney asked him whether he had committed the offense.
 Washington replied, "That's what I done" and quietly apologized.
 The lead prosecutor addressed the courtroom and declared that the trial had been conducted fairly, prompting an ovation from the crowd.
 The jury was sent to deliberate.